-Do you know about Fish River Canyon?
-Do you know it’s the second largest canyon in the world?
+Are you looking to learn some fascinating Fish River Canyon facts?
+Well, did you know it’s the second-largest canyon in the world?

-I bet you know the world’s biggest canyon, the Grand Canyon in Arizona, USA.
-Fish River Canyon is just as impressive, except the experience is totally different.
+You probably know the world’s biggest canyon, the Grand Canyon, in Arizona, USA.
+However, the Fish River Canyon is just as impressive, except the experience is totally different.

 Fish River Canyon Panoramic View (Video Footage)

 There are plenty of exhilarating experiences on offer at this scenic destination.
 Before we jump into the activities in Namibia, take a look at some fun facts about the Fish River Canyon.